ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 -------------------------

    * This **Introduction** chapter explains how the SRW App documentation is organized, how to use this guide, and where to find user support/documentation.
-   * :numref:`Chapter %s: Technical Overview <TechOverview>` provides a technical overview, including SRW App prerequisites, code overview/directory structure, and summary of components.
+   * :numref:`Chapter %s: Technical Overview <TechOverview>` provides a technical overview, including SRW App prerequisites and an overview of the code directory structure.
-   * :numref:`Chapter %s: Components <Components>` provides a more detailed description of the application components, including optional application components.
+   * :numref:`Chapter %s: Components <Components>` provides a detailed description of the application components, including optional application components.

 Building, Running, and Testing the SRW App
 --------------------------------------------